Milestone for Bubba Wallace as he earns 1st NASCAR victory - WHIZ News

 This was so much more than just a first win.

-Wallace is the first Black driver to win at the top level of the elite stock car series since Wendell Scott in 1963, a race where he wasn’t declared the victor for several months.
+Wallace is the first Black driver to win at the top level of the elite stock car series since Wendell Scott in 1963, a race where he wasn’t declared the victor until long after Buck Baker had already been rewarded the trophy.
 NASCAR at last presented Scott’s family with his trophy from that race two months ago.

 “You can’t swim standing on the Bank!!,” tweeted Warrick Scott Sr., who is Scott’s grandson.
 “RIP Wendell Scott.
 Congratulations @bubbawallace!!”
 A second post showed his grandfather leaning against a car and read: “PaPa was there the whole time chilling in the rain.”